 9. ELECTIONS TO PURCHASE POWER PRICED AT TIER 2 RATES (02/14/24 Version)

+Option 1: Include the following for customers that are not JOEs.

 9.1 Tier 2 Rate Alternatives

-Subject to the requirements of this section 9 and Exhibit C and pursuant to the PRDM, «Customer Name» shall have the right to purchase Firm Requirements Power at a Tier 2 Long-Term Rate, Tier 2 Short-Term Rate, and Tier 2 Vintage Rate.
+Subject to the requirements of this section 9 and Exhibit C, and pursuant to the PRDM, «Customer Name» shall have the right to purchase Firm Requirements Power at a Tier 2 Long-Term Rate, Tier 2 Short-Term Rate, and Tier 2 Vintage Rate.

 9.2 Above-CHWM Load Service Options and Tier 2 Rate Elections